-(a) Subject to adjustment as provided in Section 8 of the Plan, the maximum number of shares of Stock available for issuance under the Plan shall be 3,000,000 shares of Stock plus any shares of Stock available for grant under the Amended and Restated 2003 Equity Incentive Plan on the Stockholder Approval Date.
+- (a) Subject to adjustment as provided in Section 8 of the Plan, the maximum number of shares of Stock available for issuance under the Plan shall be 3,000,000 shares of Stock plus any shares of Stock available for grant under the Amended and Restated 2003 Equity Incentive Plan on the Stockholder Approval Date.
 After the Stockholder Approval Date, no awards may be granted under the Prior Plans.
-The maximum number of shares that may be issued pursuant to Incentive Options is 3,000,000 shares of Stock.

-(b) For purposes of applying the foregoing limitation, (i) if any Option or Stock Appreciation Right outstanding under the Plan or the Prior Plans expires, terminates, or is cancelled for any reason without having been exercised in full, or if any other Award outstanding under the Plan or the Prior Plans is terminated by the Committee or according to its terms, forfeited, the shares of Stock not purchased by the recipient or which are forfeited shall again be available for Awards to be granted under the Plan, (ii) if any Option awarded under the Plan or the Prior Plans is exercised by delivering previously owned shares of Stock in payment of the exercise price therefor, only the net number of shares, that is, the number of shares of Stock either delivered to or withheld by the Company in satisfaction of tax withholding obligations of the Company or an Affiliate with respect to an Award granted under the Plan or the Prior Plans shall again be available for Awards to be granted under the Plan or the Prior Plans shall again be available for Awards to be granted under the Plan and (iii) any shares of Stock either delivered to or withheld by the Company in satisfaction of tax withholding obligations of the Company or an Affiliate with respect to an Award granted under the Plan or the Prior Plans shall again be available for Awards to be granted under the Plan.
+The maximum number of shares that may be issued pursuant to Incentive Options is 3,000,000 shares of Stock. - (b) For purposes of applying the foregoing limitation, (i) if any Option or Stock Appreciation Right outstanding under the Plan or the Prior Plans expires, terminates, or is cancelled for any reason without having been exercised in full, or if any other Award outstanding under the Plan or the Prior Plans is terminated by the Committee or according to its terms, forfeited, the shares of Stock not purchased by the recipient or which are forfeited shall again be available for Awards to be granted under the Plan, (ii) if any Option awarded under the Plan or the Prior Plans is exercised by delivering previously owned shares of Stock in payment of the exercise price therefor, only the net number of shares, that is, the number of shares of Stock issued minus the number received by the Company in payment of the exercise price, shall be considered to have been issued pursuant to an Award granted under the Plan and (iii) any shares of Stock either delivered to or withheld by the Company in satisfaction of tax withholding obligations of the Company or an Affiliate with respect to an Award granted under the Plan or the Prior Plans shall again be available for Awards to be granted under the Plan.
 In addition, settlement of any Award shall not count against the foregoing limitations except to the extent settled in the form of Stock.
-Shares of Stock issued pursuant to the Plan may be either authorized but unissued shares or shares held by the Company in its treasury.

-(c) Substitute Awards shall not reduce the number of shares of Stock authorized for grant under the Plan or the applicable per person limitations for grant to a Participant under Section 4.2, nor shall shares of Stock subject to a Substitute Award again be available for Awards under the Plan as provided in paragraph (b) above.
-Additionally, in the event that a company acquired by the Company or any Subsidiary or with which the Company or any Subsidiary combines has shares available under a pre-existing plan approved by stockholders and not adopted in contemplation of such acquisition or combination, the shares available for grant under the rems of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to determine the consideration payable to the holders of common stock of the entities party to such acquisition or combination) may be used for Awards under the Plan and shall not reduce the shares of Stock authorized for grant under the Plan; provided that Awards using such available shares shall not be made after the date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and shall only be made to individuals who were not employees or directors prior to such acquisition or combination.
+Shares of Stock issued pursuant to the Plan may be either authorized but unissued shares or shares held by the Company in its treasury. - (c) Substitute Awards shall not reduce the number of shares of Stock authorized for grant under the Plan or the applicable per person limitations for grant to a Participant under Section 4.2, nor shall shares of Stock subject to a Substitute Award again be available for Awards under the Plan as provided in paragraph (b) above.
+Additionally, in the event that a company acquired by the Company or any Subsidiary or with which the Company or any Subsidiary combines has shares available under a pre-existing plan approved by stockholders and not adopted in contemplation of such acquisition or combination, the shares available for grant pursuant to the terms of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to determine the consideration payable to the holders of common stock of the entities party to such acquisition or combination) may be used for Awards under the Plan and shall not reduce the shares of Stock authorized for grant under the Plan; provided that Awards using such available shares shall not be made after the date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and shall only be made to individuals who were not employees or directors prior to such acquisition or combination.